-Firstly you should determine what background footage you are likely to use in post production.
+Firstly you should determine what background footage you are likely to use in post-production.

-Try to determine if your background footage has a light source, If your background footage is of a sunny beach and the sun is shining from the right try to match the highlights of your subject to correspond with the footage.
+Try to determine if your background footage has a light source, If your background footage is of a sunny beach and the sun is shining from the right try to match the highlights of your subject to corresponding with the footage.